 It is recognized that circumstances change over time and it is possible that the SHS approved in the FMP may prove to be inappropriate.
-Where Alberta deems it necessary, a CA shall be completed to adjust the operational plan for the area.
-CAs are necessary when major new issues or information that have been identified since FMP approval make the SHS inappropriate.
-(E.g., Forest fire, insect or disease, species of special management concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/ decade as determined by the Area Manager and the manager of FMB) The CA shall describe how the new issues will be incorporated into the FHP.
+Where Alberta deems it necessary, a Compartment Assessment (CA) shall be completed to adjust the operational plan for the area.
+CAs are necessary when major new issues or information that have been identified since FMP approval make the SHS inappropriate. (e.g., Forest fire, insect or disease, species of special concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/ decade as determined by Alberta) The CA shall describe how the new issues will be incorporated into the FHP.
 In completing the CA, operators must consult in a meaningful way with stakeholders and strive to reach general agreement on issues.
 The CA provides an opportunity to reconsider management strategies at the time of operational planning if warranted.

-- 3.2.1 Alberta shall decide on the boundaries of the area on which a CA is required after consultation with the forest disposition holder. - 3.2.2 If a CA is required, the operator must receive Alberta's approval for the CA prior to the submission of a FHP. - 3.2.3 A CA is considered current if it has been approved by Alberta and the FHP is submitted to Alberta within three years of approval.
-The approval of the CA will include a timeline that the CA will remain valid. - 3.2.4 The CA shall include any maps, analyses, and reports deemed necessary by Alberta to adequately address the issues.
-Ie. Watershed flow analysis.
+- 3.2.1 Alberta shall decide on the boundaries of the area on which a CA is required after consultation with the forest operator. - 3.2.2 If a CA is required, the operator must receive Alberta's approval for the CA prior to the submission of a FHP. - 3.2.3 A CA is considered current if it has been approved by Alberta and the FHP is submitted to Alberta within three years of approval. - 3.2.4 The CA shall include any maps, analyses, and reports deemed necessary by Alberta to adequately address the issues.

-3.3 GENERAL DEVELOPMENT PLAN (GDP)
+3.3 GENERAL DEVELOPMENT PLAN